 good faith and to the exercise of ordinary care in our dealings with you as defined by the Uniform Commercial Code as adopted by the Commonwealth of Virginia.
 This Agreement and the Account relationship do not create a fiduciary relationship or any other special relationship between you and us.

 1.15 Cell Phone Communications

-By providing us with your telephone number for a cellular phone or other wireless device, you are expressly consenting to receiving non-marketing communications at that number—including but not limited to prerecorded or artificial voice message calls, text messages, and calls made by an auto-dialer—from us and our affiliates and agents.
+By providing us with your cellular phone or other wireless device number, you are expressly consenting to receiving non-marketing communications at that number—including but not limited to prerecorded or artificial voice message, calls and text messages, and calls made by an auto-dialer—from us and our affiliates and agents.
 This consent applies to all telephone numbers you provide to us now or in the future.
 Your telephone or mobile service provider may charge you for these calls or messages.
 You also agree that we may record or monitor any communications for quality control and training purposes.

 1.16 Our Business Days

 Our business days are Monday through Friday, excluding United States federal holidays.

 2 Your Account Responsibilities